kaidatavis/student-projects/README.md

 For the mock viva,
 - The project doesn't have to be completed; practice with what you have;
 - Everyone can ask questions, not just Kai;
-- Everyone will provide feedback on how to improve afterwards.
+- Everyone will provide feedback on how to improve the presentatio and demonstration afterwards.

 # Project Meeting 4 - 15 Feb 2018